haranim/pastel/README.md

 # MyPastel
-Progressive Web Application to demonstrate angular routing, mat-side-nav, mat-form-field, mat-table components in Angular material Library
+Progressive Web App to demonstrate Angular routing, Modern UI components from Material library

 This project was generated with